ox-it/sakai/README.md

 To avoid putting secrets in configuration files you can use the `SENTRY_DSN` envrionment variable to configure the raven-java log4j integration.

+## Custom hostname

+Sometimes the way raven-java looks up the hostname isn't correct, by default it will use the name of the IP used on the default interface.
+In some setups this isn't correct, for example when running inside docker containers with custom networking, if you wish it to just use the `HOSTNAME` environment variable then you can set the raven factory to be `org.sakaiproject.sentry.DockerRavenFactory` and it will use that instead, if using log4j.properties then the configuration to enable this is:

+    log4j.appender.sentry.ravenFactory=org.sakaiproject.sentry.DockerRavenFactory